College of the Holy Cross: Social justice and volunteerism

-Rankings
+Rankings and reputation

-U.S. News & World Report ranked Holy Cross tied for 33rd in the U.S. among liberal arts colleges for 2022, 41st for best undergraduate education, 90th in "Best Value Schools", and tied for 133rd in "Top Performers on Social Mobility".
-Holy Cross is the highest ranking Catholic college among the top 50 liberal arts schools on the U.S. News list.
+U.S. News & World Report ranked Holy Cross tied for 27th in the U.S. among liberal arts colleges for 2023, 41st for best undergraduate education, 89th in "Best Value Schools", and tied for 59th in "Top Performers on Social Mobility".
+Holy Cross is the highest ranking Catholic college among the top 30 liberal arts schools on the U.S. News list.
+The college is a top producer of Fulbright scholars, of which it has graduated 182 recipients as of 2023.

 Money ranked Holy Cross as the 5th best liberal arts college in the U.S. as of 2022.
-In 2019, Forbes ranked Holy Cross 77th among all colleges and universities in its "America's Top Colleges" list and 33rd among liberal arts colleges.
-Washington Monthly ranked Holy Cross 18th among liberal arts colleges in the U.S. for 2020, based on its contribution to the public good as measured by social mobility, research, and promoting public service.
-Kiplinger's Personal Finance places Holy Cross at 15th in its 2019 ranking of 149 best value liberal arts colleges in the United States.
+In 2025, Forbes ranked Holy Cross 103rd among all colleges and universities in its "America's Top Colleges" list and 27th among liberal arts colleges.
+In 2020, Washington Monthly ranked Holy Cross 18th among liberal arts colleges in the U.S. based on its contribution to the public good as measured by social mobility, research, and promoting public service.

+Kiplinger's Personal Finance placed Holy Cross at 15th in its 2019 ranking of 149 best value liberal arts colleges in the United States.
 In PayScale's 2019–20 study, Holy Cross ranked 17th in the nation among liberal arts colleges for mid-career salary potential.

-College of the Holy Cross is accredited by the New England Commission of Higher Education.
+In the 2023 Times Higher Education ranking of top Catholic colleges and universities published by The Wall Street Journal (WSJ), Holy Cross placed fourth nationally.
+In the WSJ and College Pulse 2024 rankings, Holy Cross was the seventh best college in Massachusetts and the 60th best college nationally.

 Admissions

+Admissions to Holy Cross is considered "more selective" by U.S News & World Report.
+In 2024, the school reported its lowest admissions rate in its history—17.6 percent—among the largest applicant pool.
 Holy Cross has traditionally drawn many of its students from a pool of historical Catholic high schools and private boarding schools, though a majority of current undergraduates come from public schools.

-Holy Cross' overall undergraduate acceptance rate for the incoming 2019 class was 34 percent.
-In 2020, the middle 50% SAT score range for those who submitted a score was 1290–1430 out of 1600.
+In 2022, the middle 50% SAT score range for those who submitted a score was 1260–1430 out of 1600; the middle 50% ACT composite score range was 28–32.
 Holy Cross admitted its first women students in 1972, and its student population is currently majority female.
 Holy Cross was described as one of the Hidden Ivies for its academics and admissions process which are comparable to the Ivy League in the guide The Hidden Ivies, 3rd Edition: 63 of America's Top Liberal Arts Colleges and Universities, published in 2016.

 In May 2005, Holy Cross announced that it would no longer make standardized test scores an admissions requirement.
 College officials said this policy would reduce the importance of admissions tests and place greater weight on the academic experience of a candidate as demonstrated through the high school transcript and recommendations.
-Tuition for full-time students for the 2017–18 academic year is $49,980.
+Tuition for full-time students for the 2022–23 academic year was $57,600.